fischeversenker/roundest/projects/backend/README.md

 - `hget pokemon:[id] votes`
 - `hgetall pokemon:[id]`

+## ENV vars
+The Deno program requires the following two env vars to be set:
+`REDISHOST` & `REDISPORT`
+Optional:
+`REDISUSER` & `REDISPASSWORD`

+To load the `.env` file that is available in this repository, run `. ./.env` in your terminal session.

 ## start the deno backend
 `deno task start` or `deno task dev` for watch mode